Using CMake

 From a terminal (all platforms)

-sudo apt-get install cmake-qt-gui
+sudo apt install cmake-qt-gui

 Notice it is in the Universe part of Ubuntu, which may not be activated by default.